Two Keynotes,

 Stack the Deck:

-Fredrich Schiller once said that, “art is the daughter of freedom.”
+Fredrich Schiller once said that, “Art is the daughter of Freedom.”

 The world is in crisis.

-Authoritarian regimes are on the rise; historically marginalized communities face increasing challenges to their existence; and our democratic institutions are incapable of meeting the moment.
+historically marginalized communities face increasing challenges to their existence;

 This talk is perfect for organizations that want to: